French is my thing

 When is it right to be wrong?
 Making better mistakes

 Understanding that mistakes are the greatest teachers doesn’t make them easier to deal with.
-So how can we improve our relationship with mistakes and make the most out of them?
+I’s about progressively improving your relationship with mistakes than you will learn how to make the most out of them.

 " We dont’ actually fear making mistakes.
 We fear what we believe about making mistakes.
 That’s what’s upsetting or anxiety-producing for us."